goscommons/Biogas/README.md

 # Biogas
 Biogas for small farm

-Here is a first foto of the instlation:
+Here is a first foto of the installation:

 ![bio2](bio2.jpg)

-And here you have a clue on how the top foil was attached.
+And here you have a clue on how the top foil was attached:

 ![bio1](bio1.jpg)